stephenspol/server-connect/README.md

 # server-connect
-Connect to latest Minecraft server(13.12) using java
+Connect to latest Minecraft server (V13.12) using java